CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 # Scenario 1: Goods Receipt PO Printed from SAP Business One

-In this step-by-step manual, we will manually configure the application to print Goods Receipt Purchase Order from SAP Business One.
-Additionally, we want to save the prints to PDF.
+Printing a Goods Receipt Purchase Order (GRPO) in SAP Business One requires proper configuration of printer settings, templates, and mapping parameters.
+In this guide, we will walk through the step-by-step process to configure the system for printing GRPOs, ensuring that they are also saved as PDF files.

 ---

 ## Printer Settings

-Only the Crystal printer type allows to save to PDF.
-Therefore, we will use this option in this scenario.

-We will use the following printer configuration:
+SAP Business One allows saving prints as PDFs only when using the Crystal printer type.
+In this scenario, we will configure the following printer settings:

 - Printer Code: test1
 - Printer Type: Crystal